 The city is reminding residents of the potential safety risks involved in door to door trick-or-treating and is advising everyone to follow CDC guidelines.

 Families who choose to trick-or-treat are asked to do so from 6 p.m. to 8 p.m.
 Saturday, Oct.
 31 for children ages 12 and under.
 Officials ask that if the front porch light is off, residents should assume that home is not participating.

 While the park remains closed, guests can still celebrate the spooky season at Busch Gardens with Halloween Harvest.

-The limited capacity outdoor event opens October 1 and runs until November 1.
-Contactless trick-or-treating will be available for the kids, a pumpkin scavenger hunt, and More than 15 of the park’s roller coasters and rides will be available.
+The limited capacity outdoor event began on October 1 and will run until November 8.
+Contactless trick-or-treating is available for the kids, a pumpkin scavenger hunt, and more than 15 of the park’s roller coasters and rides are available.